 Free Canadian History Publications Online

-The titles include the Journal of the Canadian Historical Association (and its predecessors), 1922-present.
+These titles include the Journal of the Canadian Historical Association (and its predecessors), 1922-present.
 This focus is mainly, but not exclusively, on Canadian history.

 Despite the name, the journal Labour / Le Travail frequently includes articles on gender issues and broader social history themes.
-Back issues are available from 1976 onwards.
+Back issues are available online from 1976 onwards.

 free flag counters